What is Forex?

 - Sideways Volatile

-We can see that the sideways quiet at the front part of the chart are mostly formed by flat and light Bollinger bands.
+We can see that the Sideways Quiet at the front of the chart are mostly formed by flat and light Bollinger bands.

 The only difference between the two is the upward movement of a bull action and the downward movement of a bear action.

-Both of them have a wide Bollinger bands, the only difference is the upward leaning movement of the bull and the downward leaning movement of the bear.
+Both of them have a wide Bollinger bands, owing to the only difference of the upward leaning movement of the bull and the downward leaning movement of the bear.

-Bull = Up trending market
+Bull = Uptrend

-Bear = Down trending market
+Bear = Downtrend

-When to trade Forex?
+When To Trade Forex?

-Forex 24-hours market can be broken up into 3 main trading sessions, which is the European session (London), American session (New York) and Asian session (Sydney & Tokyo).
+The Forex market can be broken up into mainly 3 trading sessions, which are the European session (London), American session (New York) and Asian session (Sydney & Tokyo).

 Below are tables of the open and close times for each session: